Tuālāuta County: History

 In 1902, resistance to the copra tax emerged among Samoan communities, particularly within the Western District and notably in Tuālāuta County, an area that would later become a significant area for the Mau movement.
 In an effort to suppress this opposition, Governor Uriel Sebree detained three local chiefs to deter their supporters.
 Additionally, he dismissed a Samoan judge who had submitted a petition protesting the U.S. Navy's policies.
 In response to these actions, Governor Sebree characterized the Samoan populace as “grown-up children who love form and ceremony.”

 In the early 1920s, Tuālāuta County, particularly the village of Faleniu, became a stronghold for the Mau movement.
 Faleniu served as the meeting place for the Faleniu conspirators, prompting Governor Waldo A. Evans to dispatch a posse that arrested 17 matais on charges of conspiracy and rebellion.
 Among the Mau’s prominent leaders was Magalei Siāsulu from Faleniu.
 The U.S. Navy charged him and several other matais with tax evasion, but they were released by Governor Edward Stanley Kellogg on November 14, 1925.
 The other arrested matais included Savea Motu, Mase, Siufanua, Noa, Liu, Tuiaana, Malufau, Ui, Sagapolutele, Fonoti, Tua, and Poloai — all from Tuālāuta County.

 During the late 1940s and early 1950s, residents of Pavaʻiaʻi and Nuʻuuli initiated a period of rapid land acquisition in Tāfuna, transforming what had been largely undeveloped forest.
 Among the most prominent figures during this expansion was Otto Vincent Haleck, a resident of Pavaʻiaʻi at the time, who cleared land and staked extensive claims.
 By the end of the 1950s, Haleck had become the largest private landowner on Tutuila.
 Religious institutions were among the first major purchasers of his properties.
 The Congregational Christian Church in American Samoa (CCCAS) acquired 15 acres for the Kanana Fou theological complex, the Catholic Church purchased land that became Fatuoaiga, and the Assembly of God obtained four acres for its regional center.
 In 1998, the Church of Jesus Christ of Latter-day Saints purchased five acres for the establishment of a new stake.
-By 2000, Haleck was the largest rental property owner in American Sāmoa, and his development ventures included the Tradewinds Hotel, which opened that same year.
+By 2000, Haleck was the largest rental property owner in American Samoa, and his development ventures included the Tradewinds Hotel, which opened that same year.
 He also maintained a private museum at his Aʻoloau-Tafeta estate, notable for displaying the nifo ‘oti used by High Orator Olo Letuli to ignite the torch at the 1997 South Pacific Mini Games opening ceremony held at Veterans Memorial Stadium.